christophherr/Genesis-Connect-for-Woothemes-Sensei/readme.txt

 This plugin will only work (i.e. activate) with the Genesis Framework and its child themes.

+== Installation ==

+1. Upload the entire `Genesis-Connect-for-Woothemes-Sensei` folder to your `/wp-content/plugins` directory.
+2. Activate the plugin through the 'Plugins' menu in WordPress.

-== Instructions ==
+== Frequently Asked Questions ==

-Simply install and activate the plugin.
+= Does this work with any WordPress theme? =

+No. This plugin only works with the Genesis Framework and its child themes.

+= Does this work with any Genesis child theme? =

+Yes and no. Technically, it does, even older (XHTML) themes.
+However, depending on other factors such as the individual theme's styling and layout, the output may be unexpected, and require some tweaking.

+= Are there any settings? =

+No. You simply activate the plugin and the necessary wrappers are inserted into your Genesis child theme.

+= How can I change how the plugin works? =

 There are no settings and no settings screen.
+You would have to change the code directly in the source files.

+== Changelog ==

+= 1.0 =

+* Initial release on Github